EdemaEthacrynic Acid coupons

 Ethacrynic Acid FAQs

-Why is ethacrynic acid not used?
+What is ethacrynic acid used for?

 Ethacrynic acid is used as a diuretic to help reduce swelling and fluid retention caused by conditions such as congestive heart failure, liver disease, and kidney disease.
 It is also used to treat high blood pressure.